 There are so many instances of people directly copying my arrangements now that I do feel justified in flagging it up here.
 Not through vanity, it is merely fact.
 I am not OK with this.
 It feels personal.
 My feelings vary from indifference to feeling insulted and even upset at times and I always struggle to like and comment on them.

 You see I adore these photos.
 For me they represent a journey, you can see how they developed in my hashtag.
-The very first post, the one which sparked the idea, involved a trailing vetch I found on the forest floor which just curled itself that way.
+The very first post, the one which sparked the idea, involved a trailing weed I found on the forest floor which just curled itself that way.
 I have my favourites, an early one with Virginia Creeper.
 A more recent one with dark leaved Clematis Montana.
 And some of the wilder flowers without such precise arrangements.

 Each time I post one I do so with a hint of wondering where it will pop up next, as they often do.
 Folk remove the centre and write words in them.
 I began watermarking my calendar as they wander so far across the internet!
 I found some of my cups & flowers photos on Pinterest with thousands of re-pins – shared by and tagged to other people which is wrong on so many levels.
 But that’s a discussion for another day.
 And then there are always the copies that inevitably surface over time.
-Undeniably popular but not always with credit where it’s due.

-Because the thing is I am just me.
+You see I am just me.
 A normal person living a normal life who happens to have a very small corner of the internet.
 This Instagram thing just happened for me, I didn’t intentionally seek it like so many people now do.
 I will be forever grateful to it for lifting me out of a deep depression at a difficult time in my life story.
 It gave me a purpose.
-I don’t feel equipped for this and have no idea at all how to deal with the very real reaction I feel to seeing others constantly share an idea I came up with, even though I know how irrational that may sound.
+I don’t feel equipped for this and have no idea at all how to deal with the very real reaction I feel to seeing others constantly share an idea I came up with, even though I know how irrational that may sound!!
 And I know (as I said) that some will never even have come across me at all.
 I mostly shrug it off as in the grand scheme of things it doesn’t really matter, it isn’t going to bring world peace.
 But there have been countless times when I have reacted in a less dignified manner.

 But I was there, over 2 years ago, sharing cups & flowers before it was a ‘thing’ at all…